Native American Heritage

-Bureau of Indian Affairs: Also called the BIA, the Bureau of Indian Affairs manages land belonging tribes, maintains relationships with individual tribes, and oversees education services to Native American children.
+Bureau of Indian Affairs (BIA): Manages land belonging to tribes, maintains relationships with individual tribes and oversees education services to Native American children

-National Indian Gaming Commission: The NIGC is the federal agency in charge of oversight and regulation of Native American gaming enterprises.
+National Indian Gaming Commission (NIGC): The federal agency in charge of oversight and regulation of Native American gaming enterprises

-Indian Health Service: An operation under the Department of Health and Human Services that helps provide health services to tribes.
+Indian Health Service (IHS): An operation under the Department of Health and Human Services that helps provide health services to tribes

 Preserving Indian Heritage